| |

 The

-the Chinese government has which limits the number of
+Chinese government has which limits the number of children

-children a family can have.
-We as citizens of this country
+a family can have.
+We as citizens of this country are

-recognize our population problem now before it becomes
+our population problem now before it becomes uncontrollable.

-food sources, plan for a shortage in housing, look for
+for a shortage in housing, look for advances in medicine

 |